San7o/kivebpf/docs/DESIGN.md

    This is needed because the loader should send to the eBPF program only the inodes that exist on the running kernel.
 In other words, and inode makes sense only in the kernel where It runs.
-Therefore, the discover controller needs to identify Its running kernel in order to share the inodes with the right loader (there is one loader per running kernel, more info below).
+Therefore, the discover controller needs to identify its running kernel in order to share the inodes with the right loader (there is one loader per running kernel, more info below).